kode4food/ale/pkg/core/docstring/nth.md

 (nth l 4 "wrong")
 ```

-This example returns _"wrong"_ because index 4 (the 5th index) is beyond the end of the specified list.
+This example returns _"wrong"_ because index 4 (the fifth index) is beyond the end of the specified list.

 #### Indexed Sequence Application